Infante Carlos María Isidro of Spain: Pragmatic Sanction of 1830

-In May 1830, Ferdinand VII published the Pragmatic Sanction, again allowing daughters to succeed to the Spanish throne as well as sons.
+In May 1830, Ferdinand VII published the Pragmatic Sanction by removing the Salic law in Spain, again allowing daughters to succeed to the Spanish throne as well as sons.
 This decree had originally been approved by the Cortes in 1786, but it had never been officially promulgated.
 On 10 October 1830, Ferdinand's wife gave birth to a daughter, Isabella, who thereupon displaced her uncle in the line of succession.

 The clerical party (apostólicos) continued to support the rights of Carlos to the throne.
 They considered the Pragmatic Sanction not only impractical but also illegal.
 They intrigued in favour of Carlos, but he himself would do no more than assert his rights in words.
 His wife and her sister, Maria Teresa (1793–1874), the former princess of Beira, on the other hand, were actively engaged in intrigues with the apostólicos.

 In March 1833, Ferdinand "authorised" Carlos to go to Portugal with his wife and sister-in-law.
 The authorisation was in fact an order to remove Carlos and his adherents from Spain.

 In April 1833, Ferdinand called upon Carlos to take an oath of allegiance to Isabella as Princess of Asturias, the title traditionally used by the first in line to the throne.
 In respectful but firm terms, Carlos refused.
 He had no personal desire for the throne, but he was adamant that he could not renounce what he considered to be his God-given rights and responsibilities.